Skip to main content

 After you log into your Scalar account, you’ll be brought to your Account Dashboard.
 There, you’ll have the opportunity to create a new book, duplicate an existing book, or navigate to an existing book.

-• Note that when creating a new book, the title will be automatically converted into a url for the project, so you’ll want to keep that short and sweet.
-You can always change the title later, but you cannot change the url.
+• Note that when creating a new book, the title will be automatically converted into a URL for the project, so you’ll want to keep that short and sweet.
+You can always change the title later, but you cannot change the URL.

 • Also note that there is no easy way for users to delete Scalar books, so think carefully before you create a book.